Skip to main content

 The Harsh Reality

 Over 5+ year periods, 80-85% of active fund managers fail to beat their benchmark after accounting for expenses.
-This is why index funds have become so popular.
+This is why index funds have become so popular — if most managers can't beat the index, why pay them to try?

-• Mid & Small caps — less analyst coverage, more mispricing to exploit
+• + Mid & Small caps (less coverage, more mispricing)

-• Credit risk debt — skilled managers can identify good credits
+• + Credit risk debt (skilled managers spot good credits)

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.
 Past performance is not indicative of future returns.